 We were pretty exhausted but managed to stay up until 9:00pm California time.
 After the three hour difference and waking up extremely early on the east coast we were proud of ourselves for not falling into bed at 5:00pm.

-It helped to spend as much time exploring and out of the hotel on the first day to not be tempted to sleep.
+It helped to plan a full day with time exploring and out of the hotel on the first day to not be tempted to sleep.
 We were able to adjust to the time change very quickly by doing this.

 Day 2 Southern California Itinerary: Universal Studios Hollywood